 The Board presently has six members.
-There are two directors in the class whose term of office expires in 2019.
-Each of the nominees listed below is currently a director of the Company who was previously elected by the stockholders.
-If elected at the Annual Meeting, each of these nominees would serve until the 2022 annual meeting of our stockholders and until his successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
+The current class structure is as follows: Class I, whose current term will expire at the Annual Meeting and, if elected at the Annual Meeting, whose subsequent term will expire at the 2025 annual meeting of stockholders; Class II, whose term will expire at the 2024 annual meeting of stockholders.
+The current Class I directors are Travis C. Mickle, Ph.D. and Tamara A. Seymour; the current Class II directors are Richard W. Pascoe and David S. Tierney; and the current Class III directors are Matthew R. Plooster and Joseph B. Saluri.
+Each of the nominees listed below is currently a Class I director of the Company.
+Travis C. Mickle, Ph.D. was previously elected by the stockholders.
+Tamara A. Seymour was recommended to serve as a director by a third-party search firm and was appointed to the Board in August 2021.
+If elected at the Annual Meeting, each of these nominees would serve until the 2025 annual meeting of our stockholders and until his or her successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
 It is our policy to encourage directors and nominees for director to attend the Annual Meeting.
-All of our directors attended the 2018 annual meeting of our stockholders.
+All of our then incumbent directors attended the 2021 annual meeting of our stockholders.

 Directors are elected by a plurality of the votes of the holders of shares present in person or represented by proxy and entitled to vote on the election of directors.
 Accordingly, the two nominees receiving the highest number of affirmative votes will be elected.
 Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the two nominees named below.
-If any nominee becomes unavailable for election as a result of an unexpected occurrence, shares that would have been voted for that nominee may instead be voted for the election of a substitute nominee proposed by our Board.
+If any nominee becomes unable to serve or for good cause will not serve as a director, shares that would have been voted for that nominee may instead be voted for the election of a substitute nominee proposed by our Board.
 Each person nominated for election has agreed to serve if elected.
 Our management has no reason to believe that either nominee would be unable to serve.

-NOMINEES FOR ELECTION FOR A THREE-YEAR TERM EXPIRING AT THE 2022 ANNUAL MEETING
+NOMINEES FOR ELECTION AS A CLASS I DIRECTOR FOR A THREE-YEAR TERM EXPIRING AT THE 2025 ANNUAL MEETING